drronidz/complete-react-developer-in-2020/docs/React Basics.md

 the state while we go back to the state and that's state change trickles down to different components in one direction is a restriction on how data can move through our app and by adding this restriction it's becomes easy to debug code.
+### 4. UI, The rest is up to you.
+(React is Every where)
+the idea of cross platform really took off with React, and you'll notice when start building our projects that we actually import React Core library and React DOM to our project.